Physics-informed GNN for medium-high voltage AC power flow with edge-aware attention and line search correction operator: Abstract

 \section{Abstract}

 Physics-informed graph neural networks (PIGNNs) have emerged as fast AC power-flow solvers that can replace the classic Newton--Raphson (NR) solvers, especially when thousands of scenarios must be evaluated.
-However, current PIGNNs still need accuracy improvements at parity speed; in particular, the physics loss is inoperative at inference, which can deter operational adoption.
-We address this with PIGNN-Attn-LS, combining an edge-aware attention mechanism that explicitly encodes line physics via per-edge biases, capturing the grid's anisotropy, with a backtracking line-search based globalized correction operator that restores an operative decrease criterion at inference.
+However, current PIGNNs still need accuracy improvements at parity speed; in particular, the soft constraint on the physics loss is inoperative at inference, which can deter operational adoption.
+We address this with PIGNN-Attn-LS, combining an edge-aware attention mechanism that explicitly encodes line physics via per-edge biases to form a fully differentiable known-operator layer inside the computation graph, with a backtracking line-search-based globalized correction operator that restores an operative decrease criterion at inference.
 Training and testing use a realistic High-/Medium-Voltage scenario generator, with NR used only to construct reference states.
 On held-out HV cases consisting of \(4\)--\(32\)-bus grids, PIGNN-Attn-LS achieves a test RMSE of \(0.00033\) p.u. in voltage and \(0.08^{\circ}\) in angle, outperforming the PIGNN-MLP baseline by 99.5\% and 87.1\%, respectively.
 With streaming micro-batches, it delivers 2--5\(\times\) faster batched inference than NR on \(4\)--\(1024\)-bus grids.